-The DWS Climate and Transition Risk Assessment evaluates issuers in relation to climate change and environmental changes, e.g., in respect to greenhouse gas reduction and water conservation.
-Issuers that contribute less to climate change and other negative environmental changes or are less exposed to such risks receive better evaluations.
-Issuers with excessive climate risk profile (i.e., a letter score of "F") are excluded as an investment.
-Issuers with high climate risk profile (i.e., a letter score of "E") are limited to 5% of the sub-fund's net assets.
+The DWS Climate and Transition Risk Assessment evaluates issuers in the context of climate change and environmental changes, for example with respect to greenhouse gas reduction and water conservation.
+Issuers that contribute less to climate change and other negative environmental changes or are less exposed to these risks, receive better scores.
+Issuers with an excessive climate and transition risk profile (i.e., a letter score of "F") are excluded as an investment.